nervosnetwork/docs/docs/getting-started/transfer-ckbytes.md

 Step 3：Transfer CKBytes from Neuron Wallet to the third party.

 * Under the `Send` tab, fill in the address details in the `Send to` field.
-Click the `Max` to add multi-transactions.
+Click  `+` to add multi-transactions.
 Turn on the `Advanced fee settings` and fill in the `Transaction fee` — click the `Send` button to complete your transfer.

 <img src="../assets/getting-started/transfer.png" width = "600"/>